enzojga/enzojga/README.md

 ### Hello World 👋

 - My name is Enzo and i have been programming since 2018.
-- Learning Java and Kotlin.
+- Learning Dart and Flutter.
-- Wanting to learn Dart and Flutter.
+- Wanting to learn Kotlin.
 - Full Stack Web Developer.
 - Love to create new things.